jakekausler/Kingmaker-Kingdom-Rules-Parsing/Leadership Roles.md

 item(
 # Warden[[Warden]]
 -
 The Warden monitors the safety, security, and overall health of the kingdom, its lands, and its borders.
 They manage scouts and patrols in the countryside, respond to local threats and menaces as needed, and oversee the kingdom’s overall defense and health.
 -
 **Key Ability** Stability

-**Vacancy Penalty** –4 to all Region activities
+**Vacancy Penalty** –4 to all <<Region activities|Kingdom-Turn#RegionActivities>> )
-)